arunabha003/DeepSeal/README.md

 ## Overview

-DeepSeal is a compliance-gated **ERC-4626 vault** for Real World Assets where access is controlled by one **Chainlink CRE** workflow.
+DeepSeal is a compliance-gated ERC-4626 vault for Real World Assets, where access is controlled by an automated due-diligence pipeline that orchestrates KYB verification (Sumsub via x402 micropayments), AI risk scoring (Google Gemini), on-chain attestations (EAS), and agent reputation tracking (ERC-8004) — all powered by a single Chainlink CRE workflow.

-Each workflow run:
-1. reads an on-chain diligence request,
-2. resolves and verifies an IPFS document bundle,
-3. runs KYB verification (Sumsub via x402 rails),
-4. runs AI risk scoring (Gemini),
-5. writes a single canonical report on-chain.

-That one on-chain report triggers **9 events across 5 contracts**: compliance state update, EAS attestation, and ERC-8004 reputation/validation side effects.
+One CRE workflow execution reads an on-chain request, resolves an IPFS document bundle, verifies the company via KYB, scores risk with Gemini AI, and writes the result on-chain — triggering a cascade of 9 events across 5 contracts in a single transaction: compliance approval, EAS attestation, and ERC-8004 agent reputation + validation artifacts.

 ---